 Hedge Funds

 Hedge funds are private investment pools that investment managers organize and manage.
-They pursue extraordinarily diverse strategies.
+As a group, hedge funds pursue extraordinarily diverse strategies.
 However, most funds only employ a single strategy.

 The term “hedge” once referred to the practice of buying one asset and selling a correlated asset to speculate on their difference in values.
 Now, although many hedge funds do engage in some hedging, hedging is no longer the distinguishing characteristic of hedge funds, if it ever was.